Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - You likely skipped the 4GB patching process (`FNVPatch.exe` in `[NoDelete] Stock New Vegas`).

 - **Plugin No Longer Present - I'm notified that certain plugins are missing.
 Is this an issue?**
   - No, unless specifically noted.
-Some plugins may be merged or removed during optimization, which doesn’t affect your save.
+Some plugins may be merged or removed during optimization, which will not have a major impact on your save unless otherwise specified.

 - **Ragdolls - Does the Ragdolls mod cause crashes?**
   - No. The Death Throes plugin used here is stable.